abzcoding/lvim/README.md

 # install LunarVim
 mv ~/.config/lvim ~/.config/lvim_backup
 git clone https://github.com/abzcoding/lvim.git ~/.config/lvim
+brew install luarocks
-cargo install selene  # if you want to use selene instead of luacheck brew install hadolint  # if you want to lint dockerfiles pip install vim-vint  # for vim linting
+luarocks install luacheck  # if you want to use luacheck cargo install selene  # if you want to use selene instead of luacheck brew install hadolint  # if you want to lint dockerfiles pip install vim-vint  # for vim linting